Working Papers

 Dollar Debt and the Inefficient Global Financial Cycle

 This paper proposes a tractable model of the Global Financial Cycle and studies its welfare implications for emerging market economies (EMEs).
 When local firms issue debt denominated in dollars, central banks must increase their policy rate as the U.S. tightens in order to offset balance sheet effects stemming from the depreciation of their currency.
-If global financial markets are imperfect, this synchronized policy response has negative spillovers: a greater quantity of capital flows must be intermediated, which leads to a higher premium on the dollar interest rate, exacerbating the Global Financial Cycle.
-This bottleneck externality requires further tightening and results in inefficiently low levels of output and employment in EMEs, and generates gains from coordination.
+If global financial markets are imperfect, a novel externality emerges through the balance sheet of global intermediaries: a greater quantity of capital flows must be intermediated, which leads to a higher premium on the dollar interest rate, exacerbating the Global Financial Cycle.
+This bottleneck externality requires further tightening and results in inefficiently low levels of output and employment in EMEs.
 On the contrary, discouraging debt issuance in dollars through macroprudential policy has positive spillovers.
 Its optimal use dampens the Global Financial Cycle and its inefficiencies.

 Optimal Policy for Behavioral Financial Crises

-October 24.
-Paper, Slides, Job Market Version .
-Accepted, Journal of Financial Economics
+Paper, Slides, Job Market Version.
+Journal of Financial Economics, April 25

 Should policymakers adapt their macroprudential and monetary policies when the financial sector is vulnerable to belief-driven boom-bust cycles?
 I develop a model in which financial intermediaries are subject to collateral constraints, and that features a general class of deviations from rational expectations.
 I show that distinguishing between the drivers of behavioral biases matters for the precise calibration of policy: when biases are a function of equilibrium asset prices, as in return extrapolation, new externalities arise, even in models that do not have any room for policy in their rational benchmark.
 These effects are robust to the degree of sophistication of agents regarding their future biases.
 I show how time-varying leverage, investment and price regulations can achieve constrained efficiency.
 Importantly, greater uncertainty about the extent of behavioral biases in financial markets reinforces incentives for preventive action.